 I think it’s getting there.
 I have to go in slow steps, and keep up a pattern of tiny consistencies, and build up to where I think a really awesome morning routine will be.
 I know yoga would be helpful in here for me.
 I’m not in the time or space where that’s easily integrated though. so I’m just accepting where I am and what I can do right now.
 I’m trying to focus on these small and consistent acts of self-care and alignment.

-To each his own of course, but if you are interested in knowing which ones I like, they are the Coventry Candles – these are the absolute best – I buy them on Amazon and they smell DIVINE.
+Coventry Creations Prosperity Blessed Herbal Candle – these are the absolute best – I buy them on Amazon and they smell DIVINE.
 Especially the “Protection” one.
-I also buy the Aloha Bay Chakra Energy CandlesAloha Bay Chakra Candle Jar, Positive Energy – they are good, long-lasting candles.
+I also buy the Aloha Bay Chakra Energy CandlesAloha Bay, 11 Ounce (Pack of 1), Blue – they are good, long-lasting candles.
 I’ll also get whatever is on sale at my local health food store or hippie-co op place.